abdullahriad-alghamdi/LuggageWay/README.md

 # LuggageWay

 ▶ Who Are We‽ (●'◡'●)?
-✓ We are students in jubail○▿ university collage and we are making this website for the gradution peoject
+✓ We are students in jubail university collage and we are making this website for the gradution peoject

 ▶ What is LuggageWay?
 ✓ It is a website that assists travellers in making the most out of their trip experience.